FernandoGaliay/CompleteSpinner/README.md

 Features
 --------
 * Customization of the spinner view.
-* It is not needed to implement adapter for custom objects.
+* No need to implement adapter for custom objects.
 * Allows hint text.
 * Handles dropdown or dialog mode.
-* Customization of the spinner dialog.
+* Customization of the spinner dialog/dropdown.

 Changelog
 --------